georgestephenson/aws-solution-architect-associate/notes/27-DynamoDB.md

 ## Modes

-- Provisioned Mode: specify reads/writes per second, pay for provisioned read and write units
+- Provisioned Mode: specify reads/writes per second, pay for provisioned read and write units.
+The key thing about provisioned mode is that it reduces cost.
+You can enable auto-scale in provisioned mode.
 - On-Demand Mode: auto-scale, pay for anything you use, more expensive but better if unpredictable load

 ## DynamoDB Accelerator (DAX)